hatandspecs/keyboard-to-keyboard-cyberdeck/docs/design_doc.md

 **Nothing is blocked.
 In order:**

-1. **Work someone on PSK31.** The two contacts so far are RTTY.
-PSK31 is the mode this deck was designed around — narrower, lower power, and the one place the compose-then-send model matters most — and it has never been transmitted.
+1. **Operate above QRP.** Everything so far has been at 5 W. RTTY and PSK are near 100% duty cycle, so the first higher-power session wants the ALC at zero and an eye on the finals.
-2. **Operate above QRP.** Everything so far has been at 5 W. RTTY and PSK are near 100% duty cycle, so the first higher-power session wants the ALC at zero and an eye on the finals.
+2. **A long session, and battery operation.** The longest run to date is an evening, always on mains.
+Neither thermal behaviour nor current draw has been measured, and portability is a claim the deck has not yet been asked to support.
 3. **The remaining console-font question:** 10×20 and 16×32 at runtime via `setfont`, without disturbing the running curses application.
 The 12×24 default renders correctly.
-4. **Verify the color schemes on the panel — Deckard especially.** The palette redefinition was addressing nothing until it was corrected (§5), so every scheme was rendering as its ANSI approximation and the amber came out as a washed yellow.
-The corrected version has **not yet been seen on the panel**;
+4. **Verify Hal and Tron on the panel.** The palette redefinition was addressing nothing until it was corrected (§5), so every scheme was rendering as its ANSI approximation.
+The corrected version is confirmed for **Matrix** and **Deckard**, photographed on the panel on 2026-09-19 and
-   the PNG screenshots cannot confirm it, since they draw from the hex values directly.
+   2026-09-20: the amber is amber rather than the washed yellow the broken version produced.
+Hal and Tron have not been seen on the panel.
+The PNG screenshots cannot settle it either way, since they draw from the hex values directly.

 **Planned, and gated on two cheap hardware checks:**